vedad/CMB-spectrum/README.md

 the optical depth and visibility function as functions of time.
 ***
 #### Milestone III: The evolution of structures in the universe
+##### In progress
+Here we solve the linearized Einstein and Boltzmann equations for photons, baryons and dark matter in order to compute the evolution of structures in our universe.
 ***
 #### Milestone IV: The CMB power spectrum
 ***